apache/spark/python/docs/source/development/debugging.rst

     if __name__ == '__main__':
         daemon.manager()" > remote_debug.py

-You will use this file as the Python workers in your PySpark applications by using ``spark.python.daemon.module`` configuration.
+You will use this file as the Python worker in your PySpark applications by using the ``spark.python.daemon.module`` configuration.
-Run ``pyspark`` shell with the configuration below:
+Run the ``pyspark`` shell with the configuration below:

 .. code-block:: bash

     pyspark --conf spark.python.daemon.module=remote_debug

 Now you're ready to remote debug.
-Start debug with your ``MyRemoteDebugger``.
+Start debugging with your ``MyRemoteDebugger``.

 .. image:: ../../../../docs/img/pyspark-remote-debug2.png
     :alt: PyCharm run remote debugger

-After that, run a job that creates a Python workers, for example, as below:
+After that, run a job that creates Python workers, for example, as below:

 .. code-block:: python